cameron-simpson/css/lib/python/cs/vt/vt.1.md

 Any blocks retrieved from the home server via the `read2` sequence are copied into the local `[trove]` so that they are available locally in the future.

+An archive loopup for the name `ideal` is obtained via the `[ideal]` Store and all other names are obtained via the `[trove]` Store.
+Note that this only controls where archive files are found;
+any block lookup follows the normal flow of the ProxyStore.

 ## ENVIRONMENT